 Active ventilation occurs when air exchange is forced through a mechanical device, such as a fan.
 The fan is typically located at the exhaust, and creates a negative pressure that forces air to enter through the intake(s).
 A fan can also be added at the intake.

 Our NovaKool R5810 12V Fridge features a fan to cool down the compressor—the fan cycles simultaneously with the fridge, which typically runs 30-50% of the time.
-To expel the hot air, we could connect the cabinet’s exhaust fan in parallel with the compressor’s fan so that both fans would cycle together.
-That’s a great solution!
-It minimizes the components and cost.
-And since the exhaust fan runs simultaneously with the fridge, the noise is effectively masked.
+To expel the hot air, we connected the cabinet fans in parallel with the compressor fan so that all fans would cycle together.
+It minimizes the components, cost, and since the fans run simultaneously with the fridge, the noise is effectively masked.

 1.3.
 Active: Temperature-Controlled